cedricwhitney/NUP-annotator/README.md

 1. Ensure Python 3.x is installed: `python3 --version`
 2. Check if Label Studio is running: http://localhost:8080
 3. Try stopping and restarting Label Studio: `make stop-label-studio && make run`
-4. If project is missing: Run `make create-project` to set up the project structure
+4. If project is missing: Run `make start-project` to set up the project structure
 5. If JSON import fails: Run `make validate-json` to check your data format
 6. API key issues:
    - Your API key is specific to your Label Studio installation